 We're committed to improving healthcare quality, safety, and access for our members.
 We have a Quality Improvement Program (QIP) that evaluates the care our members receive, so we can continuously work to improve it.

-- Make sure our members receive the healthcare they need and deserve
+- Make sure our members get the healthcare they need and deserve

-- Continuously evaluate and work to improve healthcare quality, safety, and access for our members
+- Evaluate and work to improve healthcare quality, safety, and access for our members

-- Monitoring and measuring the quality, safety, and accessibility of healthcare used by our members
+- Monitoring and measuring the quality, safety, and accessibility of the healthcare our members receive

-- Working closely with providers and other healthcare professionals to improve the quality of healthcare
+- Working with providers and other healthcare professionals to improve the quality of healthcare

-- Offering our members access to evidence-based case and disease management services
+- Offering evidence-based case and disease management programs and services

 - Supporting our members and their doctors with the information they need to make the best possible decisions

-- Continuously evaluating and updating our policies and procedures to align with the latest standards for clinical practice
+- Continuously updating our policies and procedures to meet the latest clinical practice standards